brainstormforce/wp-spectra/README.md

 * Fix: Price List - Changed default padding for images so that the image aligns with the title.
 * Fix: Responsive Border - Border width occasionally misbehaves when set to zero.
 * Fix: Container - Shape divider background color issue on editor.
+* Fix: Post carousel/Masonry - Overlay Color is not same as front end when image set as background.

 ### 2.0.11 - THURSDAY, 8th SEPTEMBER 2022 ###
 * Improvement: Media Picker - Added Optional Label Display and Improved UI.